Football Manager Tactics - Player Roles: Goalkeeper vs Sweeper Keeper

 The sweeper keeper is the modern day goalkeeper, but there are fewer choices in Football Manager 2013 to find an excellent sweeper keeper, if we only look at his required attributes and skills.

 The sweeper keeper needs both good basic goalkeeper attributes and better mental and physical attributes.
-You can see the full list of the specific goalkeeper attributes and their definitions in this guide to player attributes.
+You can see the full list of the specific goalkeeper attributes and their definitions in this guide to key goalkeeper attributes.

 Short survey of the most required sweeper keeper attributes according to player role positioning area: